Golani Brigade: Gaza war

 The 13th Battalion suffered 41 killed, which was more fatalities than it suffered in the Six-Day War and Yom Kippur War combined, and 91 wounded.
 Its headquarters were at the military base at Nahal Oz, and that was where many of the Golani soldiers were killed.

 On December 12, 2023, seven Golani Brigade soldiers were killed in a booby-trapped building and subsequent ambush during the Siege of Gaza City.
 Most of the fatalities were high-ranking officers like Colonel Yitzhak Ben-Bashat, commander of the Golani Brigade's forward command team, and Lieutenant Colonel Tomer Grinberg, the commander of the 13th Battalion who had fought in the battles around Nahal Oz in Israel two months earlier.
 Ben-Basat was the highest-ranking IDF soldier killed during the Israeli invasion of Gaza.

 On October 3, 2024, the Islamic Resistance in Iraq launched a kamikaze drone attack on a military base in the Israeli-occupied Golan Heights, killing two soldiers and injuring 24 others of the Golani Brigade's 13th Battalion.

-On 23 March 2025, soldiers from the Golani Brigade opened fire at humanitarian convoys and killed 15 Palestinian paramedics in Rafah.
+On March 23, 2025, soldiers from the Golani Brigade ambushed a humanitarian convoy and killed 15 Palestinian paramedics in Rafah.
+The vehicles were crushed and buried with the bodies of the victims.
+Some of the civilians were found, shot ‘execution-style’ from close range.
 After an IDF investigation of the massacre, the deputy commander of the brigade was dismissed for "providing an incomplete and inaccurate report".
+Human rights organizations characterized the massacre as a war crime.

 An inquiry by the IDF determined that troops from the Golani Brigade had reported a camera which Israel claimed was the basis for the 2025 Nasser Hospital strikes.